SandyGCabanes/RetailCo-Holiday-Sales-Insights/README.md

 ## What Departments Drive Holiday Lift
 Department 72 (Electronics) shows the largest holiday lift by a wide margin, followed by Media & Gaming (Dept 5) and Toys (Dept 7).
 These align with typical gifting categories.

 **Implication:** Electronics should receive priority in seasonal planning, including feature space, inventory depth, and promotional visibility.
-Secondary gifting categories should receive proportionate support.
+Secondary gifting categories should receive proportionate support based on lift.
+These top categories should be replenished earlier to avoid stockouts.

 ![Departments Driving Holiday Lifts](https://github.com/SandyGCabanes/Walmart-Holiday-Sales-Insights/blob/main/assets/holiday_nonholiday_bydept.png)